Non-equilibrium classical recombination in the expanding ultracold plasmas: Discussion

 Then, the first term in the right-hand side prevents the electron orbit from the collapse as long as $ M $~remains the adiabatic invariant.
 In other words, the mechanism of (quasi-)stabilization in this case is substantially different from any kinds of quantum corrections, such as a finite electron thermal de~Broglie wavelength~\cite{Demyanov25}, \textit{etc.}

 Let us emphasize that the numerical failures during ``head-on'' collisions, which were discarded in our simulations, are absolutely irrelevant to the above-mentioned collapse of the classical Coulomb systems in the thermodynamic limit.
-Really, the discarded runs typically involved the "numerical pumping" of energy (\textit{i.e.}, ejection of the electrons) rather than a collapse of their trajectories to the singularity of the potential.
+Really, the discarded runs typically involved the ``numerical pumping'' of energy (\textit{i.e.}, ejection of the electrons) rather than a collapse of their trajectories to the singularity of the potential.
 In fact, we have already encountered the same numerical failures in our previous works about the clusterized plasmas~\cite{Dumin22,Dumin24}.
 This problem was easily resolved there by using the integration with the adaptive stepsize control (ASSC), particularly, the subroutines from the \textit{Numerical Recipes} library~\cite{Press92}.
 Unfortunately, these subroutines become unreliable in the case of periodic boundary conditions, which are essential for the present modeling.
 So, as a simplest remedy, we just discarded the unfavorable initial conditions.
-In principle, it should be possible to modify the ASSC algorithms for the periodic boundary conditions, but this will require a lot of work on the development of new software.
+In principle, it might be possible to modify the ASSC algorithms for the periodic boundary conditions, but this will require considerable efforts in the development of new software.

 In fact, a lot of current works employ a much simpler approach, based on the truncated Coulomb interactions; and they successfully reproduce many properties of the ultracold plasmas.
 However, we were afraid to do so in simulation of the recombination, because the truncated Coulomb potential results in the inherently unclosed classical orbits and, in principle, this can affect the subsequent quantum transitions to the ground atomic states.